Eye redness is most often due to swollen or dilated blood vessels. This makes the surface of the eye look red or bloodshot.

 - Uveitis: Inflammation of the uvea, which includes the iris, ciliary body, and choroid.
 The cause is most often not known.
 It may be related to an autoimmune disorder, infection, or exposure to toxins.
 The type of uveitis that causes the worst red eye is called iritis, in which only the iris is inflamed.

 - Colds or allergies.

 - Acute glaucoma: A sudden increase in eye pressure that is extremely painful and causes serious visual problems.
 This is a medical emergency.
-The more common form of glaucoma is chronic and gradual.
+The more common form of glaucoma comes on gradually and is long-term (chronic).